Zone: 3 to 8

 Moisture: medium to moist

-Notes: Sneezeweed has yellow flowers with a yellow ball in the centre surrounded by frilly petals.
+Notes: Sneezeweed has charming and delightful yellow flowers with a large ball in the centre surrounded by frilly petals.
 A spray of these flowers is quite attractive and it is often planted in gardens both ornamental and wild.
+It would also work out quite well in a children's garden.
 The plant itself is native to a large area of North America and typically grows in wet meadows or marshes.

 *Reference: "Perennials" by Roger Philips and Martyn Rix.